TRT Global - Israeli state-funded ads on Danish media platforms stir controversy

 “There is no complexity, and none of the atrocities occurring in Gaza are mentioned.
 It’s completely cut off,” he added.

-Thomas Ploug, a professor of applied ethics at Aalborg University, also criticized the campaign.
+Thomas Ploug, a professor of applied ethics at Aalborg University, also criticised the campaign.

 “Political advertising is problematic because it holds enormous potential for misinformation.
 Some parts of it, to the best of my knowledge, clearly serve as propaganda,” he said.